DedUndead/GyroCube-Prototype/hub/README.md

 ##### MCU - LPC1549

 LPC1549 is a development board supported by NXP.
 The hardware libraries and examples allow to quickly prototype the bridge software that the project needed.
-Variety of peripherals help to achieve the target as well, for instance using RGB LED as an indicator for different errors/events.
+A variety of peripherals help to achieve the target as well, for instance using RGB LED as an indicator for different errors/events.

 ##### RF Module - XBee 2
 XBee2 modules can be configured to operate with different wireless protocols using XCTU software.
 Sending/Receiving data and configuration of the device are handled via UART, meaning it doesn't present a difficult programming challenge to establish the communication.
 ZigBee was chosen to be the target PAN protocol, because of its scalability, self-management and power consumption.
-Hub is a device that works as a gateway for all devices in PAN.
-The module on the hub is configured to operate in AT mode, coordinator.
+Hub is a device that works as a gateway for all devices in a PAN.
+The module on the hub is configured to operate as a coordinator in AT mode.

 ##### Wi-Fi Module - ESP8266
 ESP8266 shield provided by Metropolia University of Applied Sciences is a handy extension for the board.
 MQTT protocol is being used to communicate with the web, and the team members have already worked with ESP8266 and MQTT arduino-ported library for this hardware.
 This is another factor that helped to quickly implement the ideas in the code.